EightBitBanger/FrameEngineGamework/README.md

 ## Architecture
  This engine has many sub systems which are split up into several dynamic libraries.
-The engine core and the user application code are located in separate dynamic libraries with a runtime executable to launch the application.
-The physics engine, ReactPhysics3D, is contained in it's own dynamic library.
+The engine core, user application code and the plugins are compiled to separate libraries with a runtime executable to launch the application.
+The physics engine, ReactPhysics3D, is contained in it's own library.
 External resources are located in a directory named 'core' in the working directory of the runtime executable.
 These resources include models, textures and shaders that are loaded automatically by the engine`s resource manager.

 <br><br/>